 A roof leak can be worrisome in the middle of a rainstorm.
 Here’s a quick tip on how to stop a roof leak in the rain until the roofer can get there!

-This stain will not go away on its own.
+The rain leakage stain will not go away on its own.
 A professional should be called in to find the source of the water leak to help resolve the issue before it gets worse.
 And it could easily get worse, especially in the Florida summer, when it rains constantly.

 Unfortunately, if you cool a roofer, they aren’t always available right away.